akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 Entity types `Strict`, `Default`, and `Chunked` are a subtype of `HttpEntity.Regular` which allows to use them for requests and responses.
 In contrast, `HttpEntity.CloseDelimited` can only be used for responses.

 Streaming entity types (i.e. all but `Strict`) cannot be shared or serialized.
-To create a strict, sharable copy of an entity or message use `HttpEntity.toStrict` or `HttpMessage.toStrict` which returns a `Future` of the object with the body data collected into a `ByteString`.
+To create a strict, shareable copy of an entity or message use `HttpEntity.toStrict` or `HttpMessage.toStrict` which returns a `Future` of the object with the body data collected into a `ByteString`.